Share

-Interest rates have started to come down in 2024.
+Interest rates have come down in 2024.

 But, of course, this is our best guess.
 No one knows for sure.
 The exact numbers will likely be wrong, but it's the general direction we're trying to pick.